DIY STORAGE CLOSET

 I secured the framing into the concrete subfloor using my hammer drill and a masonry bit with concrete anchors, and then into the studs of the walls and ceiling using my framing nailer after the wall was made level.
 My father-in-law came over and ran wiring for the new light fixture.
 Previously there was no light box or switch in this closet.
 He used an existing outlet to run a new wire up to the ceiling where we created a hole for a new light fixture, and then ran wiring down to a switch in the wall to operate.

 Next I begin installing flooring.
-I would have typically started with drywall, but it was raining, so I chose to move onward with flooring first so that I didn’t have to deal with buying drywall in the rain.
-I had planned to install this beautiful LVP by Cali Bamboo (Golden Hour Oak) throughout the entire basement, so I also wanted to install it in the closet.
+Typically, I would have started with drywall, but it was raining.
+So, I chose to move onward with flooring first so that I didn’t have to deal with buying drywall in the rain.
+I planned to install this beautiful LVP by Cali Bamboo (Golden Hour Oak) throughout the entire basement.
+So, I also wanted to install it in the closet.

 I started by rolling out a plastic moisture barrier, which was recommended by Cali Bamboo for concrete sub floors.
 Once that was done, I simply cut and installed my flooring which is SO easy to install.
 I ran it to the door opening, knowing that I would install a threshold piece to connect to the flooring on the outside of the storage closet at a later point.

 Then I began installing the drywall on my new wall addition.
 I hung each piece using drywall screws and then taped all of my seams with drywall tape.
 I then begin applying joint compound to all of my drywall seams.
-After my first layer of joint compound was dry I did a light hand-sand and applied a second coat, then repeated the same step with a third coat.
+After my first layer of joint compound was dry I did a light hand-sand and applied a second coat.
+Then, I repeated the same step with a third coat.

 I purchased these double interior doors from Home Depot.
 They came with a door jamb already attached.
 It was a fairly simple install!
 I removed the door casing trim on the inside of the pre-hung doors so that I could slide it into place easily.
 After making sure my door opening was plumb and straight, my husband helped me lift the pre-hung door into place.
 We maneuvered them into position while taking time to make sure that they were level before securing with screws into the door jamb.